NIEM/NIEM-NDR/index.md

 # Version under development

-The NIEM Naming and Design Rules version 5.0 is currently under development  The latest draft is [5.0beta1](v5.0beta1/niem-ndr.html).
+The NIEM Naming and Design Rules version 5.0 is currently under development.
+The latest draft is [5.0beta1](v5.0beta1/niem-ndr.html).

 This document is in a public review period.
-We invite comments on the document and supporting files, which available [on this website](v5.0beta1).
+We invite comments on the document and supporting files, which is available [on this website](v5.0beta1).
 Comments on the current version will be accepted through November 2, 2020.

 Comments are being accepted as [GitHub issues](https://github.com/NIEM/NIEM-NDR/issues/new/choose?milestone=v5.0beta1+review).
 If you find an issue that should be addressed, please add it as a new issue.
 Please try to submit no more than one topic per issue, but please submit as many issues as you like.